Las02/ml_ops_project/reports/README.md

 >
 > Answer:

 We used a combination of Conda and pip for managing our project dependencies.
-To set up an exact copy of our development environment, a new team member should clone the repository and cd into it.
+To set up an exact copy of our environment, a new team member should clone the repository and cd into it.
 To initialize an environment based on our requirements, one should run the following:

 ```bash
 conda create -n ml_ops 'python==3.11'